- 1 What Is A Bumper?

 Similar techniques are applied to fix both breaks and cracks.
 The gaps are covered with filler and mesh reinforcement is also used.

 Holes And Punctures

-Holes and punctures can be repaired by either using a filler or with a strong adhesive.
+Holes and punctures can be repaired by either using a filler or a strong adhesive.
 This is done by first filling the hole from inside the bumper, then sanding it down smoothly before finally painting.

 Related: Cost to Replace Tire Pressure Sensor